blackdogbarking/Linux-Single-Instance-Application-Launcher/README.md

-XFCE is one of the best Desktop Environments out there, it’s one of the oldest, most stable, fast, light and customizable.
-You can have it looking like Mac or even Windows.
+XFCE is one of the best Desktop Environments out there.
+It’s one of the oldest, most stable, fast, light and customizable.

-One of the few things that annoys me, is the XFCE default panel, that, when you click an item, it will always launch a new instance of that program, and that behaviour, is just, well, stupid.
+Yet, the XFCE default panel, will, when you click an item, always launch a new instance of that program.
+That behaviour, is just, well, stupid.

 There is however a way to fix this using wmctrl and a custom script (thanks ToZ), that will be used to launch our applications, and every time we click an icon on the panel, our script will search for a running instance, and if it’s found, it will simply maximize the already open application.

+# Dependencies

+* xmctrl

 # Installation

+install xmctrl:
+    - suse: `$ sudo zypper install wmctrl`
+    - debian/ubuntu: `$ sudo apt install wmctrl`
-install xmctrl: `$ sudo dnf install wmctrl`
+    - fedora: `$ sudo dnf install wmctrl`
 Make the script executable: `$ chmod +x launcer.sh`

 # Usage